taranek/orche/README.md

 orche is two things:

-- **`orche start <task>`** — spins up a tmux session with your agent, dev server, and any other tools you need, each running in an isolated git worktree so agents never step on each other.
+- **`orche start <task>`** — spins up a tmux/cmux session with your agent, dev server, and any other tools you need, each running in an isolated git worktree so agents never step on each other.
 - **`orche review`** — opens a desktop app to review the agent's changes, add line-level comments, and send feedback directly back into the agent's terminal.

 ### Typical workflow

-1. Run `orche start fix-auth` — a tmux session opens with your agent (Claude, Codex, etc.), a dev server, and a spare terminal
+1. Run `orche start fix-auth` — a session opens (tmux or cmux) with your agent (Claude, Codex, etc.), a dev server, and a spare terminal
 2. The agent works on the task in its own worktree
 3. When it's done, either tell the agent to run `orche review` or trigger it yourself from the spare terminal
 4. Review the diff, leave comments, hit submit — feedback lands in the agent's pane